cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     **Issue tracker**.
 Specify full issue tracker's URL if it's necessary.

     Push `Submit` button and it will be added into the list of annotation tasks.
-    Then, the created task will be displayed on a dashboard:
+    Then, the created task will be displayed on a tasks page:

     ![](static/documentation/images/image006_detrac.jpg)

-1. The Dashboard contains elements and each of them relates to a separate task.
+1. The tasks page contains elements and each of them relates to a separate task.
 They are sorted in creation order.
     Each element contains: task name, preview, progress bar, button `Open`, and menu `Actions`.
     Each button is responsible for a in menu `Actions` specific function: